The official website of the European

 The European Consumer Centre for Services

-The European Consumer Centre for Services assists
+The European Consumer Centre for Services assists consumers

-choose a new and unfamiliar service provider.
+and unfamiliar service provider.

 The European Consumer Centre for

-Services website (external link) provides general information
+Services website (external site) provides general information

 on consumer laws and rights when buying a service in another EU